IN-CORE/incore-docs/manual/README.md

     ```
     Optional flag, `-name` sets container's name to **doctest** under which it appears in Docker Desktop.

-3. Run html pages in your local browser (you might see the nginx main page firs)
+3. Run html pages in your local browser (you might see the nginx main page first)
     ```
     http://localhost//doc/incore/
     ```